grago1999/discord-stt-bot/README.md

 Bot that can join and listen to Discord voice channel.
 It listens for specific key words and acts upon them.
 For example, saying league mutes the user.

-To run, you'll need a config.json file, along with a Google Cloud speech API token.
+To run the bot, you'll need a config.json file, along with a Google Cloud speech API token.

+Once you've added it to the server, type !start sentry and !end sentry to start and end listening.